 This almond butter bars recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this super tasty coconut keto almond butter bars recipe!

 Coconut Keto Almond Butter Bars

 For the Almond Butter Layer